Etamunu/powerlifting_scaling/README.md

 ## Roadmap

   - improve the setup of the Gaussian noise
-  - analysis of individual lifts
+  - analysis of individual lifts separately (Squat, Bench Press and Deadlift)
   - consider more general families of functions
   - add a functionality to download the dataset directly from the OpenPowerlifting Data Service instead of accessing it locally